sensu/sensu-docs/content/sensu-go/6.9/observability-pipeline/observe-schedule/agent.md

-      --statsd-flush-interval int           number of seconds between statsd flush (default 10) --statsd-metrics-host string          address used for the statsd metrics server (default "127.0.0.1") --statsd-metrics-port int             port used for the statsd metrics server (default 8125) --subscriptions strings               comma-delimited list of agent subscriptions.
+      --statsd-flush-interval int           number of seconds between statsd flush (default 10) --statsd-metrics-host string          address used for the statsd metrics server (default "127.0.0.1") --statsd-metrics-port int             port used for the statsd metrics server (default 8125) --strip-networks                      Network information will not be collected for the agent entity state --subscriptions strings               comma-delimited list of agent subscriptions.
 This flag can also be invoked multiple times
       --trusted-ca-file string              TLS CA certificate bundle in PEM format --user string                         agent user (default "agent")